Static and Dynamic BART for Rank-Order Data: Introduction

 The study of \textit{time series} of rankings is less developed but has attracted increasing attention in recent years.
 Most existing dynamic ranking models are generalizations of the Plackett-Luce model \citep{bradlow2001bayesian, grewal2008university, glickman2015stochastic, henderson2018comparison}, whereas this article provides a dynamic extension to the Thurstone family.
-Specifically, we propose a novel time-varying nonparametric approach that considers an autoregressive process for the latent scores and uses a specification based on regression trees to flexibly model the impact of the lagged response and the external covariates.
+We propose a novel time-varying nonparametric approach that considers an autoregressive process for the latent scores and uses a specification based on regression trees to flexibly model the impact of the lagged response and the external covariates.
 Its linear counterpart is also introduced as a benchmark.

-The possibility of having large deviations as well as small changes in the time series of ranking lists, as shown in Fig.~\ref{fig:NCAA_data}, calls for the use of flexible tools to model the dynamics of the latent teams' scores.
-To address these issues, we introduce for the first time the BART specification in order-statistics models to design static and dynamic nonparametric frameworks for rank-order data.
-Bayesian additive regression trees provide a powerful approach for fitting and forecasting regression models while avoiding parametric assumptions; see \cite{hill2020bayesian} for an overview of the most popular extensions.
+The possibility of having large deviations as well as small changes in the time series of ranking lists, as shown in Fig.~\ref{fig:Econ_NCAA_data}, calls for the use of flexible tools to model the dynamics of the latent ``scores'' driving the ranking of each item.
+To address these issues, we introduce the BART specification to model the conditional mean of latent scores.
+We leverage the good performance of this approach for fitting and forecasting regression models \citep[e.g., see][]{hill2020bayesian} in order-statistics models to design static and dynamic nonparametric frameworks for rank-order data.
 Despite its advantages, BART has rarely been used in time series or state space models.
 Recent advances include Bayesian additive vector autoregressive trees for multiple time series \citep{huber2021inference}, and an extension to a mixed-frequency context for nowcasting in the presence of extreme observations \citep{huber2023nowcasting} .

-Our contribution to this literature concerns the derivation of new closed-form filtering, predictive, and smoothing distributions for the latent time-varying scores in the ARROBART model.
+Our contribution to this literature concerns the derivation of new closed-form filtering, predictive, {backward sampling,} and smoothing distributions for the latent time-varying scores in the ARROBART model.
 Furthermore, we show the proportionality of these distributions to finite mixtures.
-These results, coupled with a data augmentation approach, are crucial to designing a Gibbs sampler for posterior inference.